saalfeldlab/ntakt/README.md

 ##### Intervals
-It is common practice to restrict unbounded `RandomAccessible` instances to certain intervals, e.g. when cropping a block out of a function defined on infinite domain. imklib exposes the `Views.interval` functions as extensions to the `RandomAccessible` interface (and by extension `RandomAccessibleInterval`).
+It is common practice to restrict unbounded `RandomAccessible` instances to certain intervals, e.g. when cropping a block out of a function defined on infinite domain. ntakt exposes the `Views.interval` functions as extensions to the `RandomAccessible` interface (and by extension `RandomAccessibleInterval`).
 The `[]` operator is overloaded for `Interval`:
 ```kotlin
 val i1 = ra.interval(1L, 2L)